synedra/katacoda-scenarios/node-stargate/step2.md

 Set the "Select Role" dropdown to API Admin, and copy the token from the resulting popup.

-In the katacoda environment, paste the token to finish setting your credentials.
+In the katacoda environment, paste the token and submit to finish setting your credentials.

 ## 3. Verify Credentials